International Fragrance Association

 The International Fragrance Association (IFRA) is the global representative body of the fragrance industry.
 It seeks to represent the collective interests of the industry and promote the safe use of fragrances through regulation.

-The Association was founded in 1973 and has its head office in Geneva, Switzerland, and its operations centre in Brussels, Belgium.
+The association was founded in 1973 and has its head office in Geneva, Switzerland, and its operations centre in Brussels, Belgium.
 As of October 2022, its membership includes seven multinational companies (known as 'Regular Members') and 23 national associations.
-There are ten 'Supporting Members' from countries where and IFRA does not have a national association.
+There are twelve 'Supporting Members' from countries where and IFRA does not have a national association.

-IFRA is led by a President, Martina Bianchini, and by a Board headed by its Chairman, Hans Holger Gliewe.
+IFRA is led by a president, Alexander Mohr PhD, and by a Board headed by its chairman, Paul Andersson.

 History

 In 2020, in response to the ongoing and increasing focus on sustainability in the beauty and fragrance sectors, IFRA, in association with the International Organization of the Flavor Industry (IOFI), launched the "IFRA-IOFI Sustainability Charter."
+This charter has subsequently been updated with a second edition launched in 2023, with a third planned for 2025.

 Objectives and roles

 IFRA is the official self-regulatory representative body of the fragrance industry worldwide.
 Its main purpose is to ensure the safety of fragrance materials through a dedicated science program.
 IFRA publishes a list of usage standards for fragrance materials, limiting or prohibiting the use of ingredients, based on the findings of the Research Institute of Fragrance Materials, which gathers data regarding the safety of fragrance materials.